danser27/Cryptocurrency-Prediction-Model/README.md

 # Cryptocurrency-Prediction-Model

-In this notebook an analysis on BTC crypto currency is done.
+In this notebook we analyze and forecast BTC prize.

 Data:
 - Collected in form of daily OHLC.